Pixel-Master/File-Find/README.md

 Q: **How do you clean the cache?**

 A: File Find stores the cache under `/Users/$USERNAME/Library/Application Support/File-Find/Cached Searches`.
-You can clean the cache `with ⌘ + N` or `Tools > Clear Cache`.
+You can clean the cache with `⌘ + T` or `Tools > Clear Cache`.
 In the About section you can set when the cache gets cleaned automatically.

-Q: **Why does File Find ask for permission for Contacts, Calenders, Photos, Downloads, etc...?**
+Q: **Why does File Find ask for permission for Contacts, Calenders, Photos, etc...?**

 A: File Find scans the entire specified directory, even if files are excluded they are scanned first and then sorted out.
 Your photos, calendar data, contacts etc. are stored in a library folder, which means that File Find scans them.
-**File Find does not connect to the internet**, everything stays on your machine.
-If you are still uncomfortable, you can also press "Do not allow", the associated files will not appear in your searches. **If File Find asks for your Downloads or Desktop folder, you can decline, File Find will still be able to scan those files.**
+File Find does not connect to the internet, everything stays on your machine.
+You can also press "Do not allow", the associated files will not appear in your searches.

+Q: **Why does File Find ask for permission for Downloads, Desktop, Documents, etc...?**

+A: On macOS if an app scans a directory this popup will automatically appear.
+If you press "Don't allow", File Find will still be able to scan those files, but you are not going to be able to save searches in those directories

 Q: **Does File Find connect to the Internet?**

-A: File Find does not connect to the Internet, everything stays on your machine.
+A: **File Find does not connect to the Internet**, everything stays on your machine.

 ## Download
 File Find isn't ready for Release yet Run from source or download pre-build macOS Apps from the GitHub action Page.